HubertTGit/sliding-puzzle/README.md

 ## Features

-- interactive sliding puzzles.
+Engage in interactive sliding puzzles!

-- customizeable difficulty level of 3x3, 4x4, and 5x5
+- adjustable difficulty levels: Choose from grids of 3x3, 4x4, 5x5 ... tiles, and tailor the complexity to your liking.
-- use of `custom hooks`
+- custom hooks implementation for better useState destructure and code readability
+- Utilize unique feature to personalize puzzle's mechanics and add engaging twists.
-- auto calculate the puzzle matrix on change or difficulty
+- Effortless matrix generation: No need for manual calculations!
+The puzzle matrix automatically adjusts whenever you change the difficulty or settings.